Thinking about where you would like to ride?

 Wickenby Airfield Café and Aviation Museum ~ 18 miles or 29 km

 Meet at Tesco, in Mk Rasen with parking at the rear if necessary

 From Tesco we cut through the Ridings down to Little London ride out via Legsby, Bleasby toward E. Torrington and then near Callow take the road to Holton-cum-Beckering.
 From Holton use the Clay Bridge Road (finger post to Lincoln) then turn right at the sign for the airfield memorial.

 Refresh at the Airfield Cafe before continuing over the airfield to Westlaby and into Wickenby.
 Take Station Road and then over the level crossing, passing Wickenby Wood on the left.
-Turn right at old telephone exchange toward the Lissinglea crossing.
-After Lissinglea turn left then right across the Lissington Road and on toward Linwood.
+Turn right at old telephone exchange toward the Lissingley crossing.
+After Lissingley turn left then right across the Lissington Road and on toward Linwood.

 From Linwood use the cycle path back to Mk Rasen and disperse at Tesco.

 A 20 miles ride to Wickenby Airfield Café, with an option to join / leave in Faldingworth, for a shorter 12 mile ride.